 he Tampa Housing Authority Section 8 Housing Choice Voucher Program does not prohibit or inhibit the normal owner/tenant responsibilities as prescribed by the Florida state statues and the Housing Assistance Payment (HAP) Contract.
+The Tampa Housing Authority acts

-The Tampa Housing Authority acts only as a subsidy agent, paying a portion of the rent on the tenant's behalf directly to the landlord based on the family's income.
+FACT OF PRIDE: The Tampa Housing Authority has established the Affordable Homeownership Center to assist our residents and clients in becoming homeowners. only as a subsidy agent, paying a portion of the rent on the tenant's behalf directly to the landlord based on the family's income.
 The Housing Authority does not interfere with normal landlord/tenant interrelationships.
 However, the Housing Authority can act as arbitrator to help resolve problems and, upon written request, the Housing